bbuie/code_snippets/docs/docs/DEVELOPMENT.md

     - Important: each ticket number should only have one branch and all related changes should be kept on it
     - Tip: it is helpful to make a note of the branch name on the issue/card/ticket
 1. Commit your changes to the feature branch using the ticket number (e.g. `#999 - added some stuff for new feature`)
-    - Always include the issue number at the begining of the commit message (`git commit -m '#999 - added some stuff for new feature'`)
+    - Always include the issue number at the beginning of the commit message (`git commit -m '#999 - added some stuff for new feature'`)
 1. Ensure that your branch has no linting errors
 1. Push your changes to this repo
 1. Create a **pull request** from your feature branch to the `develop` branch